Clinton, Mississippi

 Clinton is a city in Hinds County, Mississippi, United States.
-Situated in the Jackson metropolitan area, it is the tenth largest city in Mississippi.
+Situated in the Jackson metropolitan area, it is the 10th most populous city in Mississippi.
 The population was 28,100 at the 2020 United States census.

 History

 Founded in 1823, Clinton was originally known as Mt.
 Salus, which means "Mountain of health".
 It was named for the plantation home of Walter Leake, third governor of Mississippi, which was located in Clinton and built in 1812.
-The road east from Vicksburg was completed to Mount Salus and the federal government located the district land office at Mount Salus in 1822.
+The road east from Vicksburg was completed to Mount Salus and the federal government located the United States General Land Office at Mount Salus in 1822.
 The original federal survey in 1822 references a spring called "Swafford's Spring" at the site of the town.
 In 1828, the city changed its name to Clinton in honor of DeWitt Clinton, the former governor of New York who led completion of the Erie Canal.

 The first road through Mount Salus/Clinton was the Natchez Trace, improved from a centuries-old Native American path.
 Currently Clinton has three major highways that pass through the city: the Natchez Trace Parkway, U.S. Route 80, and Interstate 20.

 Mississippi College, a Christian university located in Clinton, is the oldest college in the state of Mississippi.
 It was founded January 24, 1826, as Hampstead Academy, the second male college in the state after Jefferson College.
 Mississippi College is the second oldest Baptist university in the world, and was the first coeducational college in the United States to grant a degree to a woman.
 Clinton is home to sports teams known as the "Clinton Arrows" and "Mississippi College Choctaws".
 Hillman College, originally for women, was founded in 1853 as Central Female Institute, supported by the Central Baptist Association.
 It changed its name in 1891.
 Mount Hermon Female Seminary, a historically black college, was established in 1875 by Sarah Ann Dickey.
 It closed in 1924 as students moved to co-educational institutions.

 The Clinton-Vicksburg Railroad was the second oldest in the state, incorporated in 1831.
 It contributed to the export of 20,000 bales of cotton annually from this city, the most of any city between Vicksburg and Meridian.
 Cotton from three surrounding counties was shipped through Clinton and by rail to Grand Gulf on the Mississippi.

 During the Civil War, Confederate forces, as well as Union troops— the latter commanded by generals Ulysses S. Grant and Sherman—briefly occupied Clinton on their way to the Battle of Vicksburg in May 1863.
 Grant had mistakenly believed that John C. Pemberton, a Confederate general, would attack him at Clinton.
 Grant finally took Vicksburg in this campaign.